 Seattle University continues to base its decisions and policies on the latest public health guidance.
-Any changes to the university’s policies and practices relating to Fall Opening and COVID-19 will be shared as soon as the university reviews the updated guidelines and determines what steps will be needed or remain in place to continue protecting our campus community as we return to an in-person learning environment.
+Any changes to the university’s policies and practices relating to COVID-19 will be shared as soon as the university reviews the updated guidelines and determines what steps will be needed or remain in place to continue protecting our campus community as we return to an in-person learning environment.